 - Receipts for any deductible expenses

-- Make a list of questions for a tax adviser.
+- Make a list of questions for a MilTax Consultant or other tax adviser.
 Questions may include: Can I write off certain expenses?
 Can I get an extension?
 What happens if I’m serving in a combat zone?
 What should I do if our family moved this year?

 - Discover special tax benefits enjoyed by service members.
 This ranges from extra pay for those serving in combat zones and other tax perks to special benefits for military members serving outside the United States.
 Many civilian accountants are unaware of deductions and allowances specific to service members and their families.
-MilTax consultants specialize in optimizing these benefits and tax deductions — and the preparation and filing software is tailored to military life.
-Visit MilTax to speak with a trained counselor or visit the Internal Revenue Service to find out more about these benefits.
+MilTax consultants specialize in optimizing these benefits and tax deductions — and the free preparation and e-filing software is tailored to military life.
+Connect with a MilTax consultant or visit the Internal Revenue Service to find out more about these benefits.